Ramarren/opengl-text/README.markdown

 # Overview

 This is a Common Lisp library for texture mapped fonts in OpenGL.
+The actual glyph rendering is a pluggable subsystem, right now there is only one based on cl-vectors ttf rendering.
+Unfortunately, there is no hinting, so small font sizes don't work very well, and there is no pixel-texel positioning anyway.

+There is polygonal font subsystem, but it is completely broken.

 # Dependencies

 - cl-opengl
 - iterate
 - alexandria
+- ffa
+- trivial-garbage

+and for TTF rendering subsystem:

 - cl-vectors
 - zpb-ttf
-- ffa
-- trivial-garbage

 # Usage

 Note: the OpenGL textures are managed using finalizers.
 It is possible that they might run after OpenGL has stopped and started again, and free a texture in a new session.
 Deleting a texture when OpenGL is not running doesn't seem to hurt, as far as I can tell.

-Another note: none of below methods handle small fonts size very well.
-Class `packed-mipmap-opengl-text` should in theory be best, with emsquare equal to displayed size, but unfortunately cl-vectors/zpb-ttf provides no hinting.
-It should be relatively easy to replace them with Freetype by replacing draw-char method, but I would prefer not to introduce non-Lisp dependencies (besides OpenGL of course), and there seem to be no established Freetype bindings, anyway.

 ## Basic Textured Font

-Font and other information is stored in an instance of `opengl-text` class.
-Important initargs are:
+Font object is usually created by glyph rendering subsystem.
+Right now only one exists:

+`opengl-text-vector:make-vector-gl-text (font &key (mipmapped t) (internal-size 32) (length 20))`

-- `:font` a zpb-ttf font loader
+ - `font` is a path to ttf font, or zpb-ttf font loader
-- `:emsquare` somewhat misnamed, more or less the side of a square containing a single glyph.
-- `:length` length of string there are preallocated vertex buffers for.
-Default is 20.

-Their respective accessors are `font-loader-of`, `emsquare-of` and `length-of`, which are all setfable.

-Only the characters actually used are drawn on the texture.
-It might be useful to use `ensure-characters (sequence opengl-text-object)` function to avoid pauses when characters are first used.

-Dynamic variable `*auto-extend-buffers*` controls whether vertex/texture coordinates buffers are automatically extended when string is drawn longer that `length`.
-Setting it to `nil` might be useful if a longer string is only rarely drawn.

-The function `draw-gl-string (string opengl-text-object &key kerning)` renders a series of rectangles textured with proper letters in the current RGBA color.
-No newlines are allowed.
-The size is normalized so that a font em square (~font size) is one unit in OpenGL coordinate system.

-## Mipmapped font

-This is essentially identical to the one above, but draws mipmaps for smaller emsquares.
-This requires more memory and time, as each glyph has to be drawn (log emsquare 2) times.

-The class name is `mipmap-opengl-text`.

-## Packed texture

-This is similar to the basic font, but uses different way of packing glyphs into the texture.
-The two preceding classes draw glyphs scaled to square cells on the texture.
-This one maintains aspect ratio.
-The glyphs are packed into texture using very simple rectangle packing algorithm, but it seems to work reasonably well.
-Also automatic mipmaps are generated.

-The class name is `packed-mipmap-opengl-text`.

-## Polygonal

-The class `polygonal-opengl-text` uses cl-vectors and GLU tesselator to transform glyphs into triangles, and draws them as such.
-Initargs `:bezier-distance-tolerance` and `:bezier-angle-tolerance` are passed to cl-vectors and control in how many segments curves are split.

-## Outline

-The class `outline-opengl-text` is like the above, but draws glyphs as outline lines, rather than triangles.
-Slot `line-width` controls width of the line in pixels.
+ - `mipmapped` sets whether mipmaps are used
+ - `internal-size` sets how many pixels the side of em-square of the font is in the texture
+ - `length` sets the size of vertex and texture coordinates buffers, special variable `opengl-text:*auto-extend-buffers*` controls whether drawing a longer string will enlarge them, or will allocate one shot larger buffers

+Returned object is a valid argument to:

+`opengl-text:draw-gl-string (string gl-text &key kerning depth-shift)`

+ - `string` is a string to be printed, newlines are ignored and it doesn't cause GL matrix changes
+ - `gl-text` is a aforementioned object
+ - `kerning` controls kerning
+ - `depth-shift` allows each letter to be translated in the z direction